 [ our philosophy ]

 Strong Enterprises' company precept is "The Parachute Company with Imagination."
 This was true in 1961 when Ted Strong founded the company, and it continues to be true today.
 With progressive creativity, our company balances research and development to fill new needs with supporting our inventions that have stood the test of time.
 We have designed and built round parachutes from six inches (stabilizing systems) to 98 feet in diameter, and ram-air parachutes from 12 sq. ft. to 1800 sq. ft.
 We are the oldest manufacturer of general aviation parachute equipment in the United States.
-You can find Strong products at nearly every airport, military installation, and parachute and skydiving center around the world.
+You can find Strong products at nearly every airport, military installation, and skydiving center around the world.
 Our products have flown on the early pioneering space shuttle missions, and our systems are part of planned civilian space exploration.
 If it can be sewn or jumped, we can do it.

 True Leaders simply define their own direction...